Whitecaps (The Sopranos): Synopsis

 Irina drunk dials Carmela, brags about Tony's relations with her, and tells her he also had sex with Svetlana.
 This causes Carmela extreme distress and when Tony returns home she is hurling his possessions from an upstairs window.
-She tells Tony that he has embarrassed her for years with his infidelity and tells him to leave the house, while Tony retorts that she stole from him by taking the cash hidden in the birdseed.
+She tells Tony that he has embarrassed her for years with his infidelity and tells him to leave the house, while Tony retorts that she stole the cash he had hidden in the birdseed.
 He goes to Irina's home and finds Svetlana, who explains that soon after Tony humiliated Zellman in front of Irina, their relationship ended.
 Tony spends the night at Whitecaps and explains to Sapinsly that he no longer wishes to buy the house, but Sapinsly declines to release him from the contract.

 Meadow argues with her mother about the separation, asking her how she could "eat shit" from Tony for so many years.
 Tony returns home and becomes violent when Carmela tells him to leave; she threatens to call a lawyer and get a restraining order.
 A.J. helps Tony clear the home theater so that he can stay there.

-As Tony lies in the pool, Carmela confronts him about a minor annoyance, leading to another argument where she finally reveals her feelings for Furio.
-Tony, at first incredulous, again becomes violent and almost hits her, but stops himself and strikes the wall beside her head instead.
-He tells her he looked for women with different qualities from her in his affairs, but she retorts that he hardly knew most of the women he slept with.
+As Tony lies in the pool, Carmela confronts him about a minor annoyance, which escalates into another argument in which she reveals her feelings for Furio.
+Tony, at first incredulous, again becomes violent and almost strikes her, but restrains himself and punches a hole into the wall beside her head.
+He tells Carmela he looked for women with different qualities from her; she retorts that he hardly knew most of the women he slept with.

 Tony calls Dr. Melfi, but hangs up when she answers.
 She tries to call him back but his number is blocked.
-He finally tells the family he has decided to move out completely.
+He tells the family he has decided to move out completely.
 He embraces his children.
+Meadow cries in her bedroom.

 Sapinsly calls Tony and tells him that he will release him from the sale but will keep the $200,000 deposit.
 He offers to negotiate, but Tony declines.
 Benny and Little Paulie take the speakers out of Tony's home theater, install them on Tony's boat, anchor it just offshore from Sapinsly’s house and, at lunchtime, play music very loud.
 The Sapinslys try to ignore it.
-At night, as they sit peacefully on the patio, the music starts again.
+At night, as they sit on the patio, the music starts again.
+Sapinsly's wife yells at him to pay back Tony's deposit.